 US farmers have been hit very hard following China’s imposition of 25% tariff on agricultural products.
 Farmers discuss how the tariffs have impacted their communities and businesses in this video published by The Wall Street Journal.
 China imported 39 million tons of soybeans from the US in 2017.
 That fell to 16.6 million in 2018 and is expected to equal 10 million tons by the end of 2019.
 US farmers have been hard pressed to replace this market, resulting in lower prices and a higher inventory.
 Meanwhile countries like Brazil have taken advantage of the situation.
 In the video, farmers express concern that it will take years to rebuild harmed relationships.
 But the damage is not limited to agriculture and the United States.
 Many service companies in these farming communities have also been hurt.
 On September 4th, the Federal Reserve released its study, Does Trade Policy Uncertainty Affect Global Activity?.
 It concluded the trade war reduced global GDP by 0.8% in the first half of 2019.

 Tariffs will begin to impact inflation – if they have not already done so.
 The 12-month core inflation rate has increased at an accelerated rate in May, June, July, and August.
 Tariffs increase the price of goods because importers pass the cost of tariffs through to consumers.
 Even the price of products produced domestically, the same goods tariffs are designed to protect, will increase because manufacturers must pay more for imported raw materials and intermediate goods.
-Prior to September 1st, most tariffs were placed on intermediate goods that are imported.
+Prior to September 1st, most tariffs were placed on imported intermediate goods.
 Much of the cost of these tariffs have been absorbed by manufacturers.
-But on September 1st, a 15% tariff has been imposed on consumer goods including clothing, sporting goods, and tools.
+But on September 1st, a 15% tariff was imposed on consumer goods including clothing, sporting goods, and tools.

 News Update - Good news!
 The Federal Reserve reported On September 17th that industrial production increased 0.6% in August, matching the largest increase since November 2018.
 (Read: Industrial Production and Capital Utilization.)
 Mining had the greatest increase of 1.4% following a 1.5% decrease in July.
 Mining recovered from July’s lost oil production related to Hurricane Barry in the Gulf of Mexico.
 Business equipment increased 1.0% following several months of minimal increases.
 Does this report change my overall view?
 No. This is counter to current trends, and probably does not mark the beginning of a rebound.
 Industrial output is up only 0.4% since the beginning of 2019.